 The same applies to phones.
 If you make client calls on your personal mobile, work out roughly what percentage is for business and claim that share of the bill.

-More on home office claims here.
+Read more on claiming home office costs here.

 Can I claim for something I already own?